 - governance processes

-Internal Audit will conduct selected examinations of activities that are judged to be higher risk or where the Chief Electoral Officer requires added assurance that controls are effective.
+The internal audit function will conduct selected examinations of activities that are judged to pose a higher-than-average risk or where the CEO requires added assurance that controls are effective.

 4. Legislative and Policy Authorities

 A revised TB Policy Suite on Internal Audit, which includes the Directive on Internal Audit in the Government of Canada, took effect on April 1, 2017 and replaces the Policy Suite on Internal Audit of April 1, 2012.

 The revised policy suite introduced a number of changes applicable to all federal institutions that served to streamline the instruments, remove conflicting audit requirements and clarify the roles and responsibilities of the Comptroller General.

 Furthermore, under the new policy instruments, agents of Parliament (AoPs) continue to be excluded from the application of a number of requirements.
 In some instances, Elections Canada may decide to take action in the spirit of these requirements.

 As a result, Elections Canada identified several key changes that potentially impacted the operation of its audit function and audit committee, and warranted further examination.¬

 The policy changes were discussed with the Audit Committee members at their August 2017 meeting, which resulted in the following decisions:

 Mandatory Internal Audit Function

 The policy suite states that the internal audit function is mandatory only in departments that have a reference level of more than $300 million per year.
 Given EC's environment and its status as an AoP (with limited oversight by central agencies), EC will continue to have an internal audit function.